jbakse/site_builder/content/comp_form/notes2.md

 ## Meta Data

 ## Template + Style

-## Copy Style
-- use bold (and italics) in the copy to improve variety and scanability
+js-lab selection background color hard to see

-- References
+## References
 - Find more, better, and more varied sources.
 - Too many Wikipedia links.
 Parameters has way to many, for example.
 - Parameters might have too many side-bar references.
 - Consider placement of references between sidebar and bottom.
 - Should sidebar sources be repeated on bottom?
+- Change "Reference Links" to "Suggested Reading"?

+## Copy Style
+- use bold (and italics) in the copy to improve variety and scanability

 ## Assignment Review Questions